project details

 Probability unavailable, with AI-suggested alternative restaurants

-key user insights
+USABILITY TESTING key insights

 Notify Me feature prioritization alignment